Skip to main content

 • Kubernetes-first platform team avoiding enterprise lock-in: Kong

 The pattern worth noticing: MuleSoft is genuinely the best answer for a narrow band of Fortune 500 IT teams running hundreds of governed APIs at the highest scale.
-Outside that band, almost every team would be better served by something else – the question is which something else, not whether to consider alternatives at all.
+Outside that band, almost every team would be better served by something else, and the question is which something else, not whether to consider alternatives at all.

 Migration considerations: moving off MuleSoft in practice